Michael-Kneale/Web-Application/README.md

 people-Strapi/public/js contains the bulk of the JavaScript code I wrote.
 The HTML and CSS can be found in people-Strapi/public/index.html and people-Strapi/public/css/style.css respectively.

-There are no commits as this application was originally written for a university unit which did not utilise GitHub.
+There are next to no commits as this application was originally written for a university unit which did not utilise GitHub.